kothekarvikram5/Sadguru-Amrit-Tulya/README.md

 API path - https://github.com/kothekarvikram5/Amrit-Tulya-API

+## Deployment
+For deployment angular app - https://angular.io/guide/deployment

+Published code is at dist/Sadguru-Amrit-Tulya.

+You can directly Copy everything within to a folder on the server and follow further instructions from the above link.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.